jaruary/microservice/README.md

 ```

-### Shutdown Jetty and Stop the H2 Database Server
+### Shutdown Tomcat and Stop the H2 Database Server
-Jetty can be stopped from the console it is running in by pressing CTRL+C
+Tomcat can be stopped from the console it is running in by pressing CTRL+C

 To stop the H2 database server, run the `StopH2TcpServer.sh` script
 ```